francescortiz/image/README.markdown

 ## TODO

-* Add the symlink-mirrored storage that allows it ot perform fast when using Amazon S3.
 * Remove the need to specify with and height for images beeing manipulated.
 Let the system work with the original image size.
 * Add the posibility to prevent upscaling.
 * Make it possible to set the size of the center of attention, in order to be able to make crops that only show that area.